ben-dh3/ben-dh3/README.md

-## Hi there 👋
+<h1 align="center"> Hi I'm <a href="https://www.linkedin.com/in/benjamin-duffield-harding-051011254/">Ben Duffield-Harding</a> </h1>

 - 💻 Software Engineer and Makers Academy Alumnus.
 - ✍️ Passionate about cryptocurrency and the Web3 ecosystem, currently deep diving into building web apps that interact with the Ethereum blockchain.
 I enjoy exploring my interests in tech in my articles on [Medium](https://medium.com/@benjaminduffield1997).
 - 🕵️ I thrive on problem-solving, especially when it comes to creating solutions for others.
-Experienced in Agile methodologies, I enjoy collaborating with diverse teams to tackle complex challenges.
+Experienced in Agile methodologies, I enjoy collaborating in teams to tackle complex challenges.
 Check out my contributions to [Recipeasy](https://github.com/kawrou/RecipEasy-recipe-manager), a web app that takes a URL to a recipe and scrapes the recipe data from the web page, this populates a recipe form in the app which can be modified, saved, and stored in your collection.
 - 🚀 Eager to connect and collaborate with like-minded individuals in the tech community.
 Contact me on [LinkedIn](https://www.linkedin.com/in/benjamin-duffield-harding-051011254/)!

 ## Favourite Tools and Technologies 🤖